PLAYME – Documentation

 Social Media Buttons: used for the default social media buttons.
 Disable if you’re using another plugin or social share tool (we recommend Yoast SEO for custom metadata).

 Register, Login.
 Profile Page: set pages that contains the functions for sign in, sign up, and edit profile (when WP User Frontend plugin is activated)

 FOR POSTS IN HOMEPAGE:

-Latest article title: put a custom title for the articles home section.
+Latest articles title: put a custom title for the articles home section.

-Latest article title color: choose a custom color for the title of the section.
+Latest articles title color: choose a custom color for the title of the section.

 All articles page: set pages that contains all articles (posts).

 Display Time: shows the date of post, configured on WP settings section.

 Display categories: displays the category of the post.